apache/jackrabbit-site/src/site/markdown/index.md

 ## Apache Jackrabbit News

+#### January 28th, 2021: Apache Jackrabbit Oak 1.38.0 released
+Apache Jackrabbit Oak 1.38.0 is an incremental feature release based on and compatible with earlier stable Jackrabbit Oak 1.x releases.
+See the [downloads](downloads.html#latest) page for more details.

 #### January 22nd, 2021: Apache Jackrabbit FileVault 3.4.8 and FileVault Package Maven Plugin 1.1.6 released
 Jackrabbit FileVault 3.4.8 is the current stable release of the repository content synchronization tool.
 It requires Java 8 or newer.